 Article 5.10 Withdrawal from the College - A student who wishes to withdraw from the SHP must personally meet with the Dean and/or the Program Director and submit a letter to the Dean requesting withdrawal.
-A request to withdraw will not be granted for a student who has been dismissed by action of the Health Professions Student Promotions Committee or whose dismissal is in the appeals process.
+When a student is referred to the SHP Student Promotions Committee (HPSPC) due to poor academic performance, the student has two business days to request a withdrawal after meeting with their Program Director or designee.
+A request to withdraw will not automatically be granted for a student who has been dismissed by action of the HPSPC or whose dismissal is in the appeals process.
+The HPSPC retains discretion in deciding to allow withdrawal or implement dismissal in these circumstances.